andrewagain/webpack-hmr-3-ways/README.md

 * Or similarly, if you **have your own node scripts to run webpack**, you'll want to use the [webpack-dev-server API](server-api).

-* **If you are already using express** for your website, it is very convenient to use [webpack-hot-middleware](middleware).
+* **If you are already using express** for your website, or you need to run other services in development, you'll want to use [webpack-hot-middleware](middleware).

 About the Code
 ---
-The actual javascript code within each directory is the same.
+The browser javascript code within each directory is the same.
 There are 3 files:

 `js/index.js`: Entry point. `require()`s the other 2 files, `box-creator.js` and `math-doer.js`.